usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 If you've gotten this far in the article you probably know that the "surface direction" I'm referring to is formally known as a normal vector, and is defined as a vector orthogonal to the scene at a point.

 You can also think of the normal vector as the direction you travel to increase your distance from the surface as quickly as possible.
-This interpretation is very convenient when working with SDF's because it implies that the gradient of the SDF is normal to the scene.
+This interpretation is very convenient when working with SDFs because it implies that the gradient of the SDF is normal to the scene.
 For those unfamiliar with multi-variable calculus, the gradient of a function is the multi-dimensional analog of the derivative.
-It is a vector quantity who's value in each dimension is the rate of change of the function with respect to that direction.
-We can use a [finite difference approximation](https://en.wikipedia.org/wiki/Finite_difference_method) to cheaply calculate the gradient, then use that for our lighting calculations.
+It is a vector quantity with its value in each dimension equal to the rate of change of the function in that direction.
+We can use a [finite difference approximation](https://en.wikipedia.org/wiki/Finite_difference_method) to cheaply calculate the gradient, then use that for our lighting calculations.n

 ```cpp
 vec3 estimateNormal(vec3 p) {